Direct Enrollment: Accademia di Belle Arti Pietro Vannucci

 Read more about Cat’s experience here.

-November – June: Classes at the Accademia di Belle Arti Pietro Vannucci
+October 15 – February 1: First session of classes at the Accademia di Belle Arti Pietro Vannucci

 Direct Enrollment students do not have a traditional fall or spring break, but will enjoy holidays listed in the Italian academic calendar.
 All year students will have a three week long break from classes in February.
 During this period, exam dates will be scheduled.

 Students can select from an extensive list of fine art courses taught at the Accademia, from practical courses such as painting, drawing, sculpture, and jewelry-making, to theoretical courses such as art history, aesthetics, web design, fashion, and more.
 Courses are held at the Accademia facility, housed in the beautiful former convent of San Francesco al Prato, and are taught entirely in Italian.
 The program yields between 12-18 semester credits.
 Feel free to browse the following selection of courses.